No ratings yet

 When it comes time to shape your pizza, you can stretch or roll the dough.
 Here’s the difference:

-No matter how you prepare your dough for toppings, you will end up with a delicious crust.
-Pro tip: Keep topping simple – no more than about ½ a cup of sauce and 1 cup or so of toppings – to keep your pizza from getting soggy or weighing down.
-You want a pizza with structure.
+Pro tip: Keep topping simple.
+You want to use no more than about ½ a cup of sauce and 1 cup or so of toppings to keep your pizza from getting soggy or weighing down.

 Freezing Dough

 When you’re ready for pizza, bring your frozen dough out to rest until it reaches room temperature.
 Alternatively, you can bring it back out of the freezer the night before you want to make pizza and let it thaw in the refrigerator.
 Then, bring it from the refrigerator back to room temperature.
-Dough will stay fresh in the freezer for 2 to 3 months.
-It may last longer, but it may be subject to freezer burn.

 No ratings yet

-Basic Pizza Dough
+Best Pizza Dough Recipe

 Prep Time: 26 minutes